jerrelblankenship/jb-kibana-mcp

 Alternative: MCP Proxy for stdio

-If your tool requires stdio transport, use mcp-proxy
+If your tool requires stdio transport, use mcp-proxy to bridge:

 # Install mcp-proxy globally